How do I save an online PDF file to my computer?

 - Click the link or Icon representing the PDF file.
 Depending on your Internet browser and the settings for the PDF reader program, the PDF file may automatically download and open in your browser.
 If you receive a prompt for opening or saving the PDF file instead, skip to step 4.

-- Once you've located the toolbar, click the icon that looks like a computer diskette to save the file.
-If the toolbar is not available or visible, look in your browser's File menu (press the Alt key to make the menu bar visible) or the Tools menu options (usually accessible by clicking an icon near the top right of the browser window) for a Save as or Save page as option.
+- Once you've located the toolbar, click the icon that looks like a computer diskette or an arrow pointing down to save the PDF file.
+If the toolbar is not visible, look in your browser's File menu for the Save as or Save page as option.
+(Press the Alt key to make the menu bar visible if it is hidden.)
+You can also right-click on the document and select Save as to save the PDF file.

 - A window should appear, prompting you to specify the location in which you'd like to save the file.
 Selecting the Desktop option makes it easy to find the PDF file later.